sam-truscott/tinker-kernel/README.md

 * Kernel: Add mechanism to load elfs
 * Support: Create newlib port
 * Support: Create bootstrap for kernel + services
-* Kernel: Option to make pipes zero-copy via mmu (memory is already aligned)
+* Kernel: Option to make pipes zero-copy via MMU (memory is already aligned)
 * Kernel: Review the powerpc page table code
 * All: Need to review it all head to toe since refactor
 * Doc: Doc it with doxygen